Get E-Book

 Combining Forms

-You can combine a default import with named imports in one statement:
+A default import can appear beside named imports in one declaration:

 import fs, { readFile, writeFile } from 'node:fs';